tianle91/astroturf/README.md

 # Astroturf
+Are you...
-Curious how users might respond to a submission or comment?
-Me too.
+- Curious how users might respond to a submission or comment?
+- Don't want to wait for a response?
+- Want a shitty bot to talk to?

+Look no further!

+## UI
-- Hosted at [http://64.137.143.175](http://64.137.143.175) sometimes (when I'm not gaming).
+Hosted at [http://64.137.143.175](http://64.137.143.175) sometimes (when I'm not gaming).

+<img src="./ui_screenshot.png" width="400">

+## Bot
-- Bot responds to “what would u/xxx say” or something similar.
+Bot responds to “what would u/xxx say” or something similar.
 Currently only monitors [r/AskReddit](https://www.reddit.com/r/AskReddit).

-## Screenshots
-Check out the amazing and insightful responses!

-### UI
-<img src="./ui_screenshot.png" width="400">

-### Bot
 <img src="./bot_screenshot.png" width="300">